Gilead Lobbying Rose As Interest In COVID-19 Treatment Climbed

 A portion of annual membership dues expected to go toward lobbying is typically added to first quarter lobbying disclosures, and this is the first year Gilead is paying dues for the full year, said company spokesman Chris Ridley.
 He said "nearly all" of the additional $590,000 over its first quarter 2019 lobbying went toward PhRMA dues.
 PhRMA declined to comment on this statement.

-PhRMA is considered one of the most influential trade groups on Capitol Hill, sending 183 lobbyists to lobby on the industry's behalf last year as Congress debated drug price bills that eventually stalled, according to the Center for Responsive Politics, a nonprofit that tracks campaign finance and lobbying.
+PhRMA is considered one of the most influential trade groups on Capitol Hill, sending 183 lobbyists to advocates on the industry's behalf last year as Congress debated drug price bills that eventually stalled, according to the Center for Responsive Politics, a nonprofit that tracks campaign finance and lobbying.
 And the trade group's members spent even more.

 "They see dollar signs ahead and they don't want the federal government to get in their way," says Ben Wakana, executive director of Patients for Affordable Drugs, an advocacy group.
 He said that he suspects Gilead is laying the groundwork to push back against congressional attempts to control the prices of COVID-19 drugs.